Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Time series: Amazon Timestream
 * Note: some databases are being discussed in the Data & Analytics section

-### DynamoDB

-* Fully Managed Highly available with replication across 3 AZ
-* **NoSQL** database(key/value) with transaction support
-* Scales to massive workloads, distributed “serverless” database
-* Millions of requests per seconds, trillions of row, 100s of TB of storage
-* Fast and consistent in performance
-* Single-digit millisecond latency – low latency retrieval
-* Integrated with IAM for security, authorization and administration
-* Low cost and auto scaling capabilities
-* Standard & Infrequent Access (IA) Table Class

-#### Basics

-* DynamoDB is made of **Tables**
-* Each table has a **Primary Key** (must be decided at creation time)
-* Each table can have an infinite number of items (= rows)
-* Each item has **attributes** (can be added over time – can be null)
-* Maximum size of an item is 400KB
-* Data types supported are:
-  * Scalar Types – String, Number, Binary, Boolean, Null
-  * Document Types – List, Map
-  * Set Types – String Set, Number Set, Binary Set
-* Therefore, in DynamoDB you can rapidly evolve schemas

-#### Read/Write Capacity Modes

-* Control how you manage your table’s capacity (read/write throughput)
-* Provisioned Mode (default)
-  * You specify the number of reads/writes per second
-  * You need to plan capacity beforehand
-  * Pay for provisioned Read Capacity Units (RCU) & Write Capacity Units (WCU)
-  * Possibility to add auto-scaling mode for RCU & WCU
-* On-Demand Mode
-  * Read/writes automatically scale up/down with your workloads
-  * No capacity planning needed
-  * Pay for what you use, more expensive ($$$)
-  * Great for unpredictable workloads, steep sudden spikes

-#### DynamoDB Accelerator - DAX

-* Fully Managed in-memory cache for DynamoDB
-* 10x performance improvement – single- digit millisecond latency to microseconds latency – when accessing your DynamoDB tables
-* Secure, highly scalable & highly available
-* Difference with ElastiCache at the CCP level:
-  * DAX is **only** used for and is integrated with DynamoDB
-  * ElastiCache **can** be used for other databases

-#### Global Tables

-* Make a DynamoDB table accessible with low latency in multiple-regions
-* Active-Active replication (read/write to any AWS Region)
-* Applications can READ and WRITE to the table in any region
-* Must enable DynamoDB Streams as a pre-requisite

-#### Integration with Amazon S3

-* Export to S3 (must enable PITR)
-  * Works for any point of time in the last 35 days
-  * Doesn’t affect the read capacity of your table
-  * Perform data analysis on top of DynamoDB
-  * Retain snapshots for auditing
-  * ETL on top of S3 data before importing back into DynamoDB
-  * Export in DynamoDB JSON or ION format
-* Import to S3
-  * Import CSV,DynamoDB JSON or ION format
-  * Doesn’t consume any write capacity
-  * Creates a new table
-  * Import errors are logged in CloudWatch Logs

 ### DocumentDB

 * MongoDB is used to store, query, and index JSON data • Similar “deployment concepts” as Aurora